cstrawberry/predictive-universe/docs/paper/06_complexity_resources.md

 **6.2.4 Physical Nature of Complexity Transformations (Thermodynamic Irreversibility)**

 The adaptation process involves changing the system's complexity $C(t) \to C(t+1)$ (Section 6.4).
 This corresponds to a physical transformation within the system's representational medium (Theorem 7).
 Implementing such changes requires physical operations that consume resources (transient Adaptation Costs, part of the SC in Definition 15).
-Model adaptation involves information processing (e.g., incorporating new data, computing updates) and often logically irreversible information erasure (e.g., discarding outdated model components or hypotheses).
+Model adaptation involves information processing (e.g., incorporating new data, computing updates) and typically requires logically irreversible information erasure (e.g., discarding outdated model components or hypotheses).
 By the fundamental link between information and thermodynamics (Landauer's Principle; specifically the consequence $\varepsilon > 0$, Theorem 31), logically irreversible operations performed in finite time inevitably lead to entropy production and energy dissipation.
 Therefore, complexity transformation ($C(t) \to C(t+1)$) is generally a thermodynamically irreversible physical process associated with resource costs and entropy generation, constraining the dynamics and efficiency of adaptation.

 **6.2.5 Definition 19 (Def 19): Complexity-Performance Scaling Principles**